The Best Fall Bucket List

 5. Make some hot chocolate.
 Yes, we love the crisp air in the fall, but it’s also lovely to sit on your porch or back patio and sip on delicious hot chocolate.
 Many enjoy their pumpkin spice lattes this time of year, especially at a fun tailgate party.

 7. Plan a family bike ride.
 Your bike may have sat unused during those hot summer days.
 Get out, find a nice trail, and put the rubber on the road!
 We live a block from an access point to the Jordan River Trail here in South Jordan.
 I haven’t ridden a bike for years, but Mark and other family members have enjoyed having a well-maintained trail system available.
-He has friends who often use their e-bikes on the trail and go for miles both north and south of us.
+He has friends who often use their e-bikes on the trail, riding for miles both north and south of us.

 13. Invite neighbors for a potluck dinner.
 I love potluck meals.
 You can enjoy some unique entrees prepared by neighbors from all over the world.